Ankle replacement - discharge

 You will go to physical therapy to help your recovery.

-Your doctor will give you a prescription for pain medicine.
+You will receive a prescription for pain medicine.
 Get it filled when you go home so you have it when you need it.
-Take your pain medicine when you start having pain so the pain doesn't get too bad.
+Take your pain medicine when you start having pain so the pain does not get too bad.

 Taking ibuprofen (Advil, Motrin) or another anti-inflammatory medicine may also help.
-Talk to your doctor about what other medicines you can take with your pain medicine.
+Talk to your provider about what other medicines you can take with your pain medicine.

 When to Call the Doctor